 • Commitment for wildlife conservation.

-• Proven ability and comfortable with living and working in a multicultural environment in isolated areas, under difficult field conditions.
+• Ability to work in a multicultural environment in isolated areas, under difficult field conditions.

-Significant work experience in CAR, knowledge of Central Africa and Sudano-Sahel environmental and political issues.
+Significant work experience in CAR, Chad, knowledge of Central Africa and Sudano-Sahel environmental and political issues.

-Please include « Conservation Manager » in the subject line of your email.
+Please include « Landscape Manager » in the subject line of your email.

 In addition, please note that all candidates must also apply online via the WCS career portal at: http://www.wcs.org/about-us/careers